- Home

 According to experts, tight muscles can also pull on other body structures.
 For example, tight hamstrings can pull the pelvis down.
 And, with the pelvis connected to the lower back, this can also contribute to pain.

-Adding stretching to your routine can help to promote harmony among muscles, bones, and joints by improving flexibility and blood flow, relieving muscle tension, and promoting relaxation.
+Adding stretching to your routine can help promote harmony among muscles, bones, and joints by improving flexibility and blood flow, relieving muscle tension, and promoting relaxation.
 Stretching has also been found to help reduce the frequency of injuries.

 For maximum benefits, it’s best to stretch regularly – a few times a week or every day.
 Check out these stretches for lower back pain from Harvard Health for ideas on how to get started.
-Our article, 6 tips for improving and maintaining flexibility as you age, is also worth a read.
+Our article, 6 tips for improving and maintaining flexibility as you age, might also be worth a read.

 Final thoughts…